green-api/whatsapp-api-client-js-v2/README.md

-# GREEN-API WhatsApp SDK v2
+# GREEN-API WhatsApp SDK Library v2

 A TypeScript/JavaScript SDK for interacting with the GREEN-API WhatsApp gateway.